Gabs-Mac/hello-world/README.md

 This is a introduction, My name is Gabi
-And I live in Wales.
+And I live in Wales, Uk.